 Orthokeratology works by using a specially designed contact lens that applies gentle pressure to the cornea, gradually reshaping it.
 This process is similar to how braces work to realign teeth.
 By reshaping the cornea, light entering the eye is properly focused on the retina, which can reduce or eliminate the need for glasses or contact lenses during the day.

 Is orthokeratology safe?

-The risk of eye infection is increased with all types of contact lens wear, including daily disposable contact lenses.
-The use of ortho-k lenses carries an approximate risk of eye infection of 1 in 1000 wearers per year2 in comparison to wearing glasses.
-Overall, the risk is extremely low and we manage these risks by educating patients on proper hygiene and maintenance practices.
+The use of contact lenses, including ortho-k lenses, carries a risk of eye infection of 1 in every 1000 wearers per year1 in comparison to wearing glasses.
+Although uncommon, we effectively manage these risks by educating patients on proper hygiene and maintenance practices.

-You can expect to see improvements within the first 48 hours, with most vision correction taking place within the first 2 weeks of wearing ortho-k lenses.
-In patients with higher corneal rigidity, it can take up to 4-6 weeks for full correction to occur.
+You can expect to see improvements within the first 48 hours, with most vision correction occuring within the first two weeks of wearing Ortho-K lenses.

-Ortho-k may be a suitable option for individuals with mild to moderate myopia and astigmatism who are seeking a non-surgical method for correcting their vision.
-Regular follow up appointments at the clinic will be necessary, particularly during the early stages.
-Furthermore, daily maintenance of your ortho-k lenses is required and patients should be aiming for 8 hours of sleep per night to achieve optimal results.
-To determine if ortho-k is a suitable solution for you, book an appointment with our optometrist.
+Orthokeratology may be a suitable option for individuals with mild to moderate myopia or astigmatism who are seeking a non-surgical method for correcting their vision.
+It is advisable to adhere to the daily maintenance instructions and get 7-8 hours of sleep per night to achieve optimal results.
+To ascertain if ortho-k is a viable solution for you, book an appointment with our optometrist.